AnimosWorkshop/Sor-Vault/Sign of Remembrance/Races/Hellenise Races/Demons/Gargoyle.md

 ### Keeper Gargoyle

-**Racial Attribute Bonus:** Your Intelligence score increases by 1 and your Wisdom score increases by 1.
+**Racial Attribute Bonus:** Your Wisdom score increases by 1.
-**Stiff Wings:** A keeper gargoyle's wings are stiff, not allowing flight, but additional bodily protection.
-Your AC increases by 1.
+**Stiff Wings:** A keeper gargoyle's wings are stiff, able to grant additional bodily protection instead of flight.
+Your AC increases by 2, but this does not stack with shields.